Tax Credits, Penalties And Age Rating: Parsing The GOP Health Bill

 Rovner: It's true that GOP the bill technically preserves the mandate, but it eliminates the penalties.
 Instead, the bill would require those with a lapse in insurance of more than 63 days to pay an insurance premium that's 30 percent higher for one year.
 Analysts say that could actually serve as a disincentive for healthy people to purchase insurance if they've had a break.

-Can someone can wait until they are sick to buy insurance, knowing that they would have to pay a 30 percent fine?
+Can someone wait until they are sick to buy insurance, knowing that they would have to pay a 30 percent fine?

 Thanks for doing #ACAchat.
 Can someone wait till they are sick to get insurance under cont cov rule even if they pay 30% more?— AtoZ (@InOneFortyRLess) March 9, 2017